akhilsn/akhil1sn.github.io/btechprojects/Thesis.md

   - MATLAB
 ---
 <br>
-Here in this project, I will share my thesis project titled ***QoS provisioning Downlink Resource Management in 4G Cellular System***.
-I will share the objective, motivation, findings, and learnings.
+Here in this project, I share my thesis project briefly with the objective, motivation, findings, and learnings stated.
 <br>
 This thesis is based on a paper implementation of https://ieeexplore.ieee.org/document/7289059.
 <br>